apache/spark/docs/apache-airflow/faq.rst

 What does ``execution_date`` mean?
 ----------------------------------

+*Execution date* or ``execution_date`` is a historical name for what is called a *logical date*, and also usually the start of the data interval represented by a DAG run.

 Airflow was developed as a solution for ETL needs.
 In the ETL world, you typically summarize data.
-So, if you want to summarize data for 2016-02-19, You would do it at 2016-02-20 midnight UTC, which would be right after all data for 2016-02-19 becomes available.
+So, if you want to summarize data for ``2016-02-19``, you would do it at ``2016-02-20`` midnight UTC, which would be right after all data for ``2016-02-19`` becomes available.
+This interval between midnights of ``2016-02-19`` and ``2016-02-20`` is called the *data interval*, and since it represents data in the date of ``2016-02-19``, this date is also called the run's *logical date*, or the date that this DAG run is executed for, thus *execution date*.

-This datetime value is available to you as :ref:`Template variables<templates:variables>` with various formats in Jinja templated fields.
-They are also included in the context dictionary given to an Operator's execute function.
+For backward compatibility, a datetime value ``execution_date`` is still as :ref:`Template variables<templates:variables>` with various formats in Jinja templated fields, and in Airflow's Python API.
+It is also included in the context dictionary given to an Operator's execute function.

 .. code-block:: python